-Design thinking is a problem solving process which has distinct phases or steps.
+Design thinking us a problem solving process which has distinct phases or steps.
 Many employers, and innovation leaders believe this process leads to more creative solutions for both big and small problems.
 This process has been applied to a range of challenges from addressing issues of poverty to designing a better consumer products.
-At its heart, design thinking embraces a mindset of questioning assumptions, testing ideas and learning about the “person” who will benefit from the solution.
+At its heart, design thinking embraces a mindset of questioning assumptions, testing ideas and learning about the "person" who will benefit from the solution.

 By the end of the workshop, participants will be able to: